leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

     Let's explorer the situations from kernel and programming language..

  ## Programming Models(is is good to mentioned here, maybe better to introduced this in the place which use it, e.g: problem section to explain thread-based pattern, C10K solution to describe the others two pattern)
+ One of most interesting solution direction is to resolve the problem via having less thread/process to serve more connection. from programming models perspective, I am list them below:

 ### Thread-Based Pattern

 ### Reactor Pattern